OpenBCI/Documentation/website/docs/Cyton/09-Using_SD_Card_with_OpenBCI.md

 ---
 ## Overview

 There are many situations where logging biometric data to local storage may be desirable.
 You may be doing a sleep study, or out on the road with your OpenBCI, and the wireless connection to a PC may be tenuous.
 The amount of data you are producing may require more bandwidth than the BLE connection can handle.
 This tutorial will cover the basics of adding an SD card for local storage to OpenBCI, how the data is formatted on the card, and how to retrieve the data after you've logged it.

+The data saved to SD card is sampled at 250 Hz, even if you use a CytonDaisy 16-channel board!
+Therefore you are not limited to the 125 Hz sampling rate when streaming data from CytonDaisy.
+Note, the data still streams from CytonDaisy to computer at 125 Hz, but the sampling rate is 250Hz if you select the 'save to SD card' option in the GUI start screen.

 ## SD Card Basics